Restoration-Oriented Video Frame Interpolation with Region-Distinguishable Priors from SAM: Related Work

+Traditional segmentation models can be broadly categorized into three types: semantic segmentation, instance segmentation, and panoptic segmentation.
+The goal of semantic segmentation~\cite{zhao2017pyramid,chen2017deeplab} is to assign a predefined category label to every pixel in an image.
+However, it does not distinguish among different instances of the same class— all objects belonging to the same category are labeled identically.
+To address this limitation, instance segmentation was introduced~\cite{wang2021solo,lee2020centermask}, which not only classifies each pixel but also differentiates among individual object instances of the same category.
+Building upon this, panoptic segmentation~\cite{kirillov2019panoptic} was proposed as a unified framework that combines semantic and instance segmentation.
+It separates image content into ``Thing" classes (countable objects, such as people or cars) and ``Stuff" classes (amorphous regions, like sky or road).
+Despite these advances, both instance and panoptic segmentation are limited in scope: not all regions in an image can be meaningfully or distinctly segmented with an instance-aware mask.

-The foundational Computer Vision (CV) model for Segment Anything, known as SAM~\cite{kirillov2023segment}, was recently unveiled.
+Recently, the foundational Computer Vision (CV) model for Segment Anything, known as SAM~\cite{kirillov2023segment}, was recently unveiled.
 SAM is a substantial Vision Transformer (ViT)-based model that underwent training on an extensive visual corpus (SA-1B).
-Its capabilities in segmentation have shown promise across various scenarios, underscoring the significant potential of foundational models in the realm of CV.
+Despite lacking semantic ability, SAM's capabilities in segmentation have shown promise across various scenarios, underscoring the significant potential of foundational models in the realm of CV.
 This development marks a groundbreaking stride toward achieving visual artificial general intelligence.

-SAM has demonstrated its versatility across a spectrum of CV tasks, extending its assistance beyond segmentation.
+SAM has shown its versatility across several tasks, extending its assistance beyond segmentation.
 Tasks such as image synthesis~\cite{Alpher37} and video super-resolution~\cite{Alpher38} have all benefited from SAM's capabilities.
-In a pioneering effort, we've explored SAM's potential in VFI, marking the first attempt to apply SAM to this domain.
-Extensive experiments substantiate that SAM significantly enhances the effectiveness of VFI.
+Segment Anything Model 2 (SAM2) \cite{ravi2024sam2} is a foundation model designed for promptable visual segmentation in both images and videos, extending SAM by treating images as single-frame videos.
+More recently, Segment Anything Model 3 (SAM3) has been introduced as a unified framework that detects, segments, and tracks objects in images and videos based on concept prompts.
+The continuous evolution of SAM models has greatly advanced the use of segmentation-based priors in real-world videos.
+In a pioneering effort, we've explored SAM2's potential in VFI, marking the first attempt to apply SAM2 to this domain.
+Extensive experiments substantiate that SAM2 significantly enhances VFI effectiveness.

+In this paper, we use SAM2 to obtain RDP priors instead of other segmentation models, based on a comparative analysis.
+Semantic segmentation models cannot distinguish between different instances of the same category—for example, two cars moving in opposite directions receive the same label, failing to capture motion differences.
+Although instance and panoptic segmentation models can separate instances, they are limited by a fixed set of predefined categories and may miss objects not covered by those categories, thus failing to capture all motion patterns.
+In contrast, SAM2 can segment nearly all objects in an image and distinguish an arbitrary number of instances, making it more suitable for our task.
+Experiments will further highlight the advantage of using SAM2.